 Hill’s Legacy at Grassroots

 In the five years since Hill stepped in to lead Grassroots, the group has undergone marked change, doubling its retail membership, successfully navigating a pandemic, and modernizing its website and data-collection systems.
-What Hill says he feels most proud of, though, has been “elevating independent specialty retailers with better programs, events, and advocacy that benefit our stores, vendor partners, and ultimately our local communities.”
+What Hill said he feels most proud of, though, has been “elevating independent specialty retailers with better programs, events, and advocacy that benefit our stores, vendor partners, and ultimately our local communities.”

-“There’s no secret sauce here,” Hill adds.
+“There’s no secret sauce here,” Hill added.
 “The success of Grassroots is and always will be a team effort.
 Between the team and the membership, there’s a combination of legacy knowledge, remarkable resilience, and creative energy that is truly special.”

 Following the announcement, industry members, Grassroots retailers, and Hill’s own staff are expressing deep gratitude for his work over the years.

-“We’re incredibly thankful for Rich’s dedication, vision, and energy,” says Emily White, vice chair of Grassroots.
+“We’re incredibly thankful for Rich’s dedication, vision, and energy,” said Emily White, vice chair of Grassroots.
 “We were fortunate to bring him into the Grassroots family, we learned a ton together, and we’re sorry to be saying goodbye.
 His commitment and leadership have been integral to our success.”

-Brendan Madigan, owner of Alpenglow Sports in Tahoe City, Calif., responded to Hill’s announcement with a simple but impactful message: “You’re a hero, Rich.
+Brendan Madigan, owner of Alpenglow Sports in Tahoe City, California, responded to Hill’s announcement with a simple but impactful message: “You’re a hero, Rich.
 You’ll be missed, and we’re grateful for all you’ve added.”

 Grassroots has begun its search for a new president, with Hill’s assistance.